coryz07/fate_shift/FINAL_COMMIT.md

 - Educational content integration
 - Mobile-responsive design
 - Scalable architecture for future enhancements

+**However, critical syntax errors and missing implementations prevent compilation.
+The above fixes are required for a working application.**

 The application now offers users a premium experience for life pattern analysis with both basic and advanced input modes, comprehensive educational content, and a beautiful, responsive interface.